Maxelweb/ds-store-patrol/README.md

 ```

 No input is needed.
-The entire repository will be checked.
+The entire repository will be checked using the `find` command.

 ### License

-MIT License - Developed by Maxelweb
+MIT License - Developed by [Mariano Sciacco](git.marianosciacco.it)